rgajendran/ctf_marker/README.md

 <h3>Step 6</h3><h5>Create Database</h5>

-Flawed Fortress front end has the capability to auto generate all required tables automatically in a button of a click.
+Flawed Fortress front end has the capability to auto generate all required tables automatically in a click of a button.

 ```php
 Open   > admin.php page